BeritM/mlops-rakuten-project/READ_ME_FOR_DVC.md

 - dvc remote modify origin --local access_key_id <your access key id>
 - dvc remote modify origin --local secret_access_key <your access key>

-5. Now DVC should be running with Dagshub as the remote storage.
+5. Now execute: dvc pull and it should be running with Dagshub as the remote storage.